biofuture/aqmm/README.md

 Notice: Before using this algorithm, users need to get the above meta data information as accurately as possible, although the algorithm show robusty to the variance to the extraction efficiency among different samples, users should keep all the condition as consistent as possible in order to get more accurate/reliable quantification and comparativety.

-## Running the aqmm just by one command .
+## Running the aqmm just by one command from sequence file

 By typing ./aqmm -h the help information will show here .